-Sow 4 Cabbage seeds in an EcoPropagator and once the seedlings are established and growing strongly, transplant them in their fibre pots into the prepared bed.
-This eliminates transplant shock and hardens them off naturally in the Ecobed's welcoming soil.
+Multi-sow 6 Cabbage seeds in a single module in a modular seed tray in an EcoPropagator and once the seedlings are established and growing strongly, transplant them individually into 6 modules.
+When ready, plant them out into the prepared bed.

-Clear a small space in the mulch for each pot and bury them up to their rimsat 375mm centres in a 1500mm long row.
-Water themin sparingly with dilute seaweed extract (suppliers dilution rate).
+When ready, clear a small space in the mulch for each seedling and bury them up to their leaves in the composted soil and water themin with dilute seaweed extract in rainwater (suppliers dilution rate).

 Harvesting and Storage.